Precision Mapping and 3D Surface Modeling With Drone Photogrammetry

 - CAD Drafting and GIS Development

-Bill Isenberger is I-Map Data Systems' aerial photography expert.
-He custom builds drone helicopters and maintains a fleet of them for close range aerial photography.
-He also maintains a stock of interchangeable parts that allow changes in propeller size and power modifications as needed.
-Bill has years of experience in capturing aerial photography from kites and drones at archeological sites in the Middle East.
-He has designed and built his own drone helicopters for several years.
-His custom built drone quadcopter model DMG 560 (shown below) is registered with the Federal Aviation Administration with an FFA exemption request for commercial drone operation in the US.
+I-Map Data Systems maintians a fleet of custom built drone helicopters for close range aerial photography.
+We also maintain a stock of interchangeable parts that allow changes in propeller size and power modifications as needed.
+Our primary custom built drone quadcopter (Model DMG 560 shown above) is registered with the Federal Aviation Administration with an FFA exemption request for commercial drone operation in the US.

 - Topcon Odyssey-E (RTK-GPS) and Accessories